Walk a Mile in Her (Beautiful) Shoes

 What also sets them apart is that the designs are downright adorable.

 Tassels, bows, metallic heels and the very finest of delectable leathers and fabrics are just a few of the reasons Evelyn Ford Luxury shoes pop.
+Using a leather cleaner on these shoes every so often keeps them looking brand new.
 Her new spring line, on pre-sale now, is a gorgeous assortment of retro and classic styles with often-unexpected trims and accouterments.

 Slipping on a sample pair, it’s clear that the custom insert puts Evelyn Ford Luxury in a completely different category than my own stand-bys.
 I found myself strutting around the restaurant courtyard, turning it into my own private runway mindless of stares.
 They didn’t matter because my shoes were fabulous.